Join Us For Worship

 You’ll notice symbols beside every section of the bulletin.
 These symbols sometimes make it easier for children, individuals with autism, and even people losing cognitive functions, to know what is going on and to follow along.

 We use a hymnal called Glory to God, located in the pew racks.
 Hymns are indicated with a number located at the top of the page.
 (This is different from the page numbers at the bottom of the page.)

 Don’t want to sing?
 That’s OK!
 Some of our attendees sing with gusto, others prefer to just enjoy other’s singing.

 After the benediction (the closing words and blessing), many people choose to stay seated for the postlude.
 You are welcome to stay and enjoy the music, or leave as you need or desire.

 We receive an offering at every service.
 This is an opportunity for those who wish to contribute toward the ministry of the church, or to give in gratitude for what they have received.
 As a guest, please do not feel obligated to give unless you feel so moved.
 You will not feel out of place if you choose not to.
-Many of our members give electronically, so people give in many ways, not always through the offering plate.
-We do put information in the bulletin about giving by text, if that is something you feel moved to do.
+Many of our members give electronically or by text, and we have an offering box near the two main exits from the sanctuary, so people can give as they exit.

 Communion involves sharing a common loaf of bread and cup, and we retell the story of Jesus’ last meal with his disciples, and then share that bread and juice with all who are present.
 The language of communion sounds strange to those who did not grow up with it.
 We talk about the bread being Christ’s body broken for us and the juice being Christ’s blood shed for us.
 Presbyterians do not believe that the bread and juice of communion is the actual body and blood of Christ.
 We do believe that Christ is truly and really present through this sacred meal, to strengthen us and guide us.